lpeano/KubeTemplater/README.md

 This will install:
 - Custom Resource Definitions (CRDs) with field validation support
-- Validating webhook for policy enforcement
+- Validating webhook with policy caching for fast validation
-- Controller manager with RBAC permissions
+- Controller manager with async processing queue and worker pool
+- Horizontal Pod Autoscaler (HPA) for automatic scaling
+- High Availability with 3 replicas and leader election
-- Metrics endpoints
+- Metrics endpoints for monitoring queue depth and performance

 You can customize the installation by providing your own `values.yaml` file: